 The dermatology service at the Durham VA Medical Center has active inpatient, outpatient and consult services.
 The general dermatolo

 gy clinic has approximately 6,600 outpatient visits per year.
 Dr. Caroline Rao is the Chief of the Dermatology Section at the VA.
 Clinics are staffed by Drs.
-Cardones, Hall, Lesesky, Nelson, Rao, Sidhu-Malik, Wolfe and Pavlis.
+Cardones, Hall, Lesesky, Rao, Ronald, Sidhu-Malik, Wolfe and Pavlis.
 There are two general dermatology clinics at the VA per week.
 The VA Chief rotation (2nd and 3rd year) is an excellent experience which includes consults, dermatologic surgery, general clinics, high risk clinics, teledermatology and administrative experience.

 A bi-weekly Dermatologic Surgery clinic is held in which outpatient surgery for both benign and malignant skin disease is performed.
 The inpatient consult service provides dermatologic consultation to the entire hospital and sees over 800 consults per year.
 Immediate dermatologic consultation is provided to all VA outpatient clinics, as well.